Ahsanejam/Learning-Python/README.md

 So i decide to first learn any topic then ask ai for projects that is the good way of learning

-I don't really understand documentation because of you know not exersices project so i swich to learning from books
+I don't really understand documentation because of you know not exersices project so i swich to learning from books I take break  little bit from study but then i break consistency and it is very difficult to consistent again